 Indians in Nutrition and Dietetics (IND)

-Indians in Nutrition and Dietetics brings together practitioners of Indian origin or those interested in learning more about this culture.
+Indians in Nutrition and Dietetics MIG brings together practitioners of Indian origin or those interested in learning more about this culture.
+IND MIG is a connected and collaborative community offering quality education, professional and leadership development.

 Latinos and Hispanics in Dietetics and Nutrition (LAHIDAN)